hello-rust/hello-rust.github.io/content/8/index.md

 ## Errata and improvements

 It might come as a surprise to you, but every once in a while *even I* make a mistake.
-This section covers all improvements made to the code since the episode went live.
+This section covers all improvements made to the code since the epsiode went live.
 For an exhaustive list of all changes to the original code, [go here](https://github.com/hello-rust/show/commits/master/episode/8).
 Thanks to all contributors!

 * Update code to work with latest version of pyo3; formatting and cleanup for stabilizations.
 See [changes here](https://github.com/hello-rust/show/pull/47).